pointfreeco/swift-navigation/Examples/Standups/Readme.md

 because we controlled all dependencies, we can write very comprehensive and nuanced tests.
 For example, we can write a unit test that proves that when a standup meeting's timer runs out the screen pops off the stack and a new transcript is added to the standup.
-Such a test would be very difficult, if not impossible, without controlling dependencies or as a UI test.
+Such a test would be very difficult, if not impossible, without controlling dependencies.

 [modern-swiftui-collection]: https://www.pointfree.co/collections/swiftui/modern-swiftui
 [scrumdinger]: https://developer.apple.com/tutorials/app-dev-training/getting-started-with-scrumdinger